polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/03 - License terms.md

 binding between Active Event assemblies, does not create a _"derivated work"_, or in any ways _"links"_ between the different assemblies.

-So basically, you can consume GPL libraries and modules as LGPL, while you are obliged to distributing your own source code - Unless you obtain a commercial license from me.
+So basically, you can consume GPL CLR libraries and modules as if they were LGPL libraries.

 #### Quid pro quo and dual licensing options

 Phosphorus Five is distributed under the idea of _"Quid Pro Quo"_, which translates into _"Something for Something"_.
 The idea is that either you create Free and Open Source Software yourself, or you pay me money to help sustain further development and maintenance of the framework.
-This implies that unless you want to create Free Software, you _have to obtain a proprietary license_, to create closed source software.
-Phosphorus Five will ask you if you want to purchase such a _"commercial license"_ every now and then, unless you have already obtained one.
-Unless you somehow have legally acquired the right to use Phosphorus Five in proprietary (Closed Source) software - Then you are __not legally allowed to create closed source software, and you must distribute your source code, to anyone simply visiting your website or app if they request it__!
+This implies that unless you want to create Free Software, you _have to obtain a proprietary license_.
+Phosphorus Five will ask you if you want to purchase such a _"commercial license"_ every now and then, in addition to informing your visitors about their rights.
+If you purchase a commercial license, Phosphorus Five will automatically remove any links on your modules, and stop asking you about purchasing a license.

 Of course, the fix for the above, if you are uncertain about your legal status in these regards, is to simply purchase a commercial license.
 This will also give you _"extended support"_, in addition to access to a backup module that allows you to easily create backups of your system.

-**Notice**, if you don't have a valid proprietary license, a small widget will be automatically added to all of your pages, in the bottom right corner, which is displayed for all non-root accounts, informing them about their rights in regards to the source code of the system.
-Purchasing a valid proprietary license removes this link, and also prevents the system from asking you about purchasing a license.
+It is also the ethical and morally right thing to do, once you realise the amount of work I have put into the system!

 ### The license terms